phalcon-orphanage/docs/en/assets.md

 <link rel="stylesheet" href="css/bootstrap.css?ver=1558392141">
 ```

 > **NOTE** Using the auto version feature is not recommended for production environments, since Phalcon will need to read the modification time of the asset file for every request.
-This will result to unecessary read operations on the file system.
+This will result to unnecessary read operations on the file system.
 {: .alert .alert-warning }

 ## Improving Performance